edfus/stream-editor/README.md

     √ should check arguments
     √ should warn unknown/unneeded options
     √ should respect FORCE_COLOR, NO_COLOR, NODE_DISABLE_COLORS
-    √ should pipe one Readable to multiple dumps (55ms) √ should replace CRLF with LF
+    √ should pipe one Readable to multiple dumps (59ms) √ should replace CRLF with LF
-    √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limitations in replacement amount √ should have line buffer maxLength
+    √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limits on replacement amount √ should have line buffer maxLength
     √ should edit and combine multiple Readable into one Writable √ has readableObjectMode
-    truncation & limitation
+    √ can signal an unsuccessful substitution using beforeCompletion √ can declare a limit below which a substitution is considered failed for a search truncation & limitation
       √ truncating the rest when limitations reached
       √ not: self rw-stream